benwilliams140/brick_breaker/README.md

 # brick_breaker
 This is a remake of the Brick Breaker Game created with Python using Pygame.
 Currently a work in progress.

+# Usage
+Navigate to the file location of the Main.py class using the command line.
+Compile and run the program by using the following code: py Main.py

 # FINISHED:
 - Paddle movement
 - Ball movement